blnknlights/blnknlights.github.io/htb/machines/faculty/faculty.md

 developer:x:1001:1002:,,,:/home/developer:/bin/bash
 ```

-So is the very first thing we tried actually, except that script worked if the backend did one urldecode and one base64 decode, but as we saw before the owners of the box made a second urlencode /decode to throw us off, so this simple change on the script would've generated a working payload:
+So is the very first thing we tried actually, that script would've worked if the backend did one urldecode and one base64 decode, but as we saw before the owner of the box makes it do a second urlencode /decode to throw us off, (and it worked).
+So this simple change on the script would've generated a working payload:
 ```bash
 diff old-lfi.py lfi.py
 33c33